rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/1 - Ingest/readme.md

 Azure Stream Analytics supports several types of input, including input from [Azure IoT hubs](https://azure.microsoft.com/services/iot-hub/).
 In the IoT world, data is easily transmitted to IoT hubs through field gateways (for devices that are not IP-capable) or cloud gateways (for devices that *are* IP-capable), and a single Azure IoT hub can handle millions of events per second from devices spread throughout the world.
 IoT hubs support secure two-way communications with the devices connected to them using a variety of transport protocols.

-In this exercise, you will create an Azure IoT hub to receive input from a simulated camera array and retrieve a connection string that allows it to be accessed securely.
-In [Part 2](#), you will use the IoT hub to provide input to a Stream Analytics job.
+In this exercise, you will create an Azure IoT hub to receive input from a simulated camera array.

 1. Use the following command to create an IoT Hub in the same region as the storage account you created in the previous exercise and place it in the "streaminglab-rg" resource group.
 Replace HUB_NAME with an IoT hub name, which must be unique across Azure and conform to DNS naming conventions.